 In java, the language does not have the support to provide the port detail, this has to be managed as a part of the server setup.

-For Ballerina, this is allowed to be handled from within the language.
+For Ballerina, this can be handled from within the language.
 However it is tightly coupled to the implementation of the service.

 For a same service to be exposed on two different ports the service has to be duplicated which violates the “Dont Repeat Yourself” DRY principle.